-Because of issues like the above, many shooters place mag extensions firmly in the “gamer gear” category (some opt for wider base plates, which offer some of the same advantages sans capacity).
-I’ve dabbled in the past with competitive shooting (the Duo gave me the equivalent of a experimental marijuana waiver) and I tended to agree with those who didn’t trust magazine extensions.
+Because of issues like the above, many shooters place mag extensions firmly in the “Gamer-Gear” category (some opt for wider base plates, which offer some of the same advantages sans capacity).
+I’ve dabbled in the past with competitive shooting (the Duo gave me the equivalent of an experimental marijuana waiver) and I tended to agree with those who didn’t trust magazine extensions.

 Then, a couple of weeks ago, the Breach Bang Clear crew attended a Will Petty VCQB class hosted at 88 Tactical.
-Learning that there would be a couple of guys using Glock 43’s, Taran Butler graciously sent us some of his new mag extensions.
-He also included some of his increased capacity base pads for PMags and fullsize Glock magazines.
+Learning that there would be a couple of guys using Glock 43’s, Taran Butler graciously sent us some of his new Taran Tactical Glock 43 magazine extensions.
+He also included some of his increased capacity base pads for PMAG extension and full-size Glock magazine extension.

 Taran corrected problems commonly encountered in other base plates.
-First, Tarans are machined from a block of aluminum and hard anodized for strength.
+First, Taran Tactical magazine extensions are machined from a block of aluminum and hard anodized for strength.
 It pretty much doesn’t matter where you drop them, it’s not going to break.
 Our token competition shooter, Candice Horner, has used them for years without issues and the same goes for a number of world-ranked shooters.
 But just to convince ourselves, we dropped the shit out of them on the knee-grinding gravel over and over without issue.

-All Taran extensions include a pin in the back of the base plate to prevent them from sliding off of the magazine body.
+Every Taran Tactical magazine extension includes a pin in the back of the base plate to prevent it from sliding off of the magazine body.
 While they are friction fit, there is also a small screw so you can lock it totally in place if desired (I do).
 The hardest part about installing the TTI base plates is removing the old factory plate.
 The increased capacity Glock bases (ours were the +6 9mm model) also meant swapping the mag spring.

 How did they work?
 They were nauseatingly impeccable.

 Of course, there are some nuances.
-When using the +6 base pad, the capacity is supposed to be 23+1 with a G17 mag.
-I say supposed to be because cramming that last round in proved to be very difficult.
-I still managed it, but in the future I may channel my inner child and use a LULA.
+The capacity is supposed to be 23+1 with a G17 mag when using the +6 base pad but it was very difficult to cram that last round into the magazine.
+I still managed it, but in the future, I may channel my inner child and use a LULA.
 Also, like a fully-filled USGI AR mag, loading on a closed slide was more difficult due to the tight spring pressure.

-For concealed carry, at least those who now have the coveted Glock 43, the TTI base pads help alleviate some capacity concerns.
+For concealed carry, at least those who now have the coveted firearm, the TTI base pads help alleviate some Glock 43 magazine capacity concerns.
 TTI has both +1 and +2 pads for the G43.
 But what about the larger +6?

-The +6 doesn’t play well with Glock 19 magazines due to spring issues (it ships with an appropriate length spring for a G17) and we’re told it will add a cant (TTI advises to use the smaller +3 extension).
-For a fullsize G17 on a rig though?
+The +6 doesn’t play well with Glock 19 magazines due to spring issues.
+It ships with an appropriate length spring for a G17.
+We’re told it will add a cant (TTI advises to use the smaller +3 extension).
+For a full-size G17 on a rig though?
 Provided the extra length won’t hurt you, rock it.

 Mag extensions are like prostitutes—if you want a good one, you’re going to pay for it.